Holoon/NewtonsoftUtils/README.md

 // result.Property1 = "   Arthur Dent"
 // result.Property2 = "   Arthur Dent   "
 // result.Property3 = "   Arthur Dent   "
+// result.Property4 = "   Arthur Dent   "

 ```

 *NOTE:*

+- To ignore some properties to trim :
-- Using `SpacedString` as a type instead of string or using `SpacedStringAttribute` on a property of type `string`. is equivalent.
+	- using `SpacedString` as a type instead of string,
+	- using `SpacedStringAttribute` on a property of type `string`,
+	- or adding a `string` properties to the `StringPropertiesToNotTrim` collection is equivalent.
 - `SpacedStringAttribute` on a property of an other type as `string` is ignored.
+- Non `string` properties added on the `StringPropertiesToNotTrim` collection are ignored.

 ## Quick Links